pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 // ...
 ```

-Should you need to layer additional functionality over these bindings, your can pattern match the
+Should you need to layer additional functionality over these bindings, you can pattern match the
 action for a given key path in the reducer:

 ```swift